TheSilverHawkx/SCOM-Management-Pack-Parser/README.md

 Note that only -File **or** -Folder could be present

 #### -Mode <string\>
+Also known as Output Module, refers to how to output your parsed Management Pack.
 Currently there are 3 modes:

  - **Report**: Creates a formatted text file (refer to 'Report.txt' under Output Examples)